-About 10 percent of reproductive-age couples in the United States will have difficulty getting pregnant.
+About 10 percent of reproductive-age couples in India will have difficulty getting pregnant.
 About 30 percent of cases are due to problems in the woman, 30 percent to problems in the man and the rest to unexplained causes or multiple factors involving both partners.

 If you’ve had regular, unprotected sex for more than a year (or six months if you’re over 35) without conceiving, see your doctor.
 Nearly 90 percent of couples with infertility problems can be successfully treated.